oci-landing-zones/oci-cis-landingzone-quickstart/README.md

  ## <a name="architecture"></a>Architecture
  ### <a name="arch-iam"></a>IAM
-The Landing Zone template creates four compartments in the tenancy or under an enclosing compartment:
+The Landing Zone template creates a few compartments in the tenancy root compartment or under an enclosing compartment:
- - A network compartment: for all networking resources.
+ - Network compartment: for all networking resources.
- - A security compartment: for all logging, key management, scanning, and notifications resources.
+ - Security compartment: for all logging, key management, scanning, and notifications resources.
- - An application development compartment: for application development related services, including compute, storage, functions, streams, Kubernetes, API Gateway, etc.
+ - Application Development compartment: for application development related services, including Compute, Storage, Functions, Streams, Kubernetes, API Gateway, etc.
- - A database compartment: for all database resources.
+ - Database compartment: for all database resources.
+ - Exadata infrastructure compartment: this is an optional compartment.
+While preparing for deploying Exadata Cloud service, customers can choose between creating a specific compartment or using the Database compartment.
- - An enclosing compartment: provision the above four Landing Zone compartments within a compartment at any level in the compartment hierarchy.
+ - Enclosing compartment: a compartment at any level in the compartment hierarchy to hold the above compartments.

 The compartment design reflects a basic functional structure observed across different organizations, where IT responsibilities are typically split among networking, security, application development and database admin teams.
 Each compartment is assigned an admin group, with enough permissions to perform its duties.
 The provided permissions lists are not exhaustive and are expected to be appended with new statements as new resources are brought into the Terraform template.

  ### <a name="arch-networking"></a>Networking
- The Terraform code deploys a standard three-tier network architecture within one or more Virtual Cloud Network (VCN)s.
+ The Terraform code provisions a standard three-tier network architecture within one or more Virtual Cloud Network (VCN)s.
 The three tiers are divided into:

  - One public subnet for load balancers and bastion servers;
  - Two private subnets: one for the application tier and one for the database tier.

+Optionally, the Terraform code can provision one or more VCNs configured for Exadata deployments.
+These VCNs are comprised of:

+- One private client subnet;
+- One private backup subnet.

 The VCNs are either stand alone networks or in one of the below Hub and Spoke architectures:
 - **Access to multiple VCNs in the same region:** This scenario enables communication between an on-premises network and multiple VCNs in the same region over a single FastConnect private virtual circuit or Site-to-Site VPN and uses a DRG as the hub.
 - **Access between multiple networks through a single DRG with a firewall between networks:** This scenario connects several VCNs to a single DRG, with all routing configured to send packets through a firewall in a hub VCN before they can be sent to another network.

-The above can be deploy without the creation of Internet Gateways and NAT Gateways to provide a more isolated network.
+The above can be deployed without the creation of Internet Gateways and NAT Gateways to provide a more isolated network.

 ### <a name="arch-diagram"></a>Diagram
 The diagram below shows services and resources that are deployed in a single VCN deployment: